 Hoppy is available in four separate parts:

 Of the different packages, only hoppy-runtime is a dependency of generated bindings, but it is required by all generated bindings.
 The Hackage version is also suitable for binding development.
-There is a users guide users guide available in the hoppy-docs package.
+There is a users guide available in the hoppy-docs package.

 With the aim of preserving the openness of Hoppy as free software, most of Hoppy is licensed under the GNU Affero General Public License v3 or later.
 However, some parts are licensed more permissively to allow the use of Hoppy in creating bindings to software of any license.
 Parts of Hoppy that have significant portions included in the output (hoppy-std) or are a dependency of generated bindings (hoppy-runtime) are available under the Apache 2.0 license, so in general, projects using Hoppy are only bound by Apache 2.0.